• Skip to primary navigation

 It seems I’m always running out of buttermilk, or the carton has gotten pushed to the back of the fridge and has mold growing on top.
 Half the time my grocery is all out of buttermilk.
 For those times, here are a few substitutions whether you’re making ranch dressing or biscuits.

-• Make your own by adding a tablespoon of white vinegar or lemon juice to a 1 cup measuring cup and adding milk.
+• Make your own by adding a tablespoon of white vinegar or lemon juice to a 1 cup measuring cup and add milk.
 Let it sit for about 5 minutes until it’s slightly thickened.
 It won’t get quite as thick as cultured buttermilk.

 • Keep powdered buttermilk on hand, like Bob’s Red Mill or King Arthur’s.